Human trafficking in the Philippines: Pagsanjan, Laguna

 CNN stated in 2010 that "A decade ago, Pagsanjan, located about 60 miles south of Manila, became known as a popular location for men seeking homosexual prostitutes."
 Pagsanjan began to attract an increasing number of child molesters.
 "In the '80s, Pagsanjan was declared by international gay publications as a paradise for them, a gay paradise, a haven for homosexuals", said Dr. Sonia Zaide, an activist who is particularly concerned by the expansion of the town's sex trade to include minors, mostly young boys.

 Time magazine reported in 1993 that Pagsanjan was a favorite destination for sex tourists seeking children.

 The Filipino government began a crackdown on the child sex industry in Pagsanjan and 23 people of varying nationalities were arrested.

 Foreign child molesters take advantage of the poverty, with children often being used as sexual currency by their own parents.
 The World Bank World Development Report for 1995 reported that the town of Pagsanjan through civic action had dramatically reduced child prostitution.

 Davao City

 October 5 has become the Day of No Prostitution Campaign in Davao City.

-In 2005, the Philippine Information Agency reported documented cases of children as young as 10 years old forced into prostitution in Davao.
+In 2005, the Philippines Information Agency reported documented cases of children as young as 10 years old forced into prostitution in Davao.

 Davao provinces, along with the Caraga region, have become the favorites of child traffickers posing as tourists.